 Find RV roof leaks?
-Here's what's next - RV Travel
+Here's what's next

 A final note of caution: If you are not comfortable with getting up on the roof to make these repairs, don’t do it!
 Your safety must always take priority.
 RV repair shops can make all of these touch-ups as part of your regular RV maintenance.

-The main thing to remember is — taking care of some small cracks now can prevent big problems later.
+The main thing to remember is — taking care of some small cracks now can prevent big problems from RV roof leaks later.

-Note: Editor’s note: This information is provided by roof membrane manufacturer Dicor Products.
-While there’s plenty of “promotion” for their product included, some of the information and principles may be of assistance to our readers, especially if they find RV roof leaks.